phenopolis/phenopolis/CONTRIBUTING.md

 Please include tests with your pull request.
 We use Coveralls to monitor and analyse [test coverage](https://coveralls.io/github/phenopolis/phenopolis?branch=master).

-We also run [Scrutinizer's static analysis] (https://scrutinizer-ci.com/g/phenopolis/phenopolis/)
+We also run [Scrutinizer's static analysis.] (https://scrutinizer-ci.com/g/phenopolis/phenopolis/)

 ##Code reviews
 We review each other's code before merging a pull request in to the master branch.
 Please select reviewer from the menu when setting up your pull request.